kfly8/kura/README.md

 use kura NAME => CONSTRAINT;
 ```

-This constraint must be a any object that has a `check` method, or a code reference that returns true or false.
+This constraint must be a any object that has a `check` method or a code reference that returns true or false.

-Order of declarations is important, child constraints must be declared before parent constraints.
+When declaring constraints, it is important to define child constraints before their parent constraints to avoid errors.
+For example:

 ```perl
 # Bad order